Last Updated on

-You start by putting together a sauce with rice vinegar, soy sauce, a bit of fresh ginger, garlic, sesame seeds and oil, honey and a few red pepper flakes for a bit of heat.
-To thicken the sauce you simply add a teaspoon of cornstarch.
+The prep work for this dish is very simple, you start by putting together a sauce with rice vinegar, soy sauce, a bit of fresh ginger, garlic, sesame seeds and oil, honey and a few red pepper flakes for a bit of heat.
+To thicken the sauce you simply add a teaspoon of corn starch.

 Next you cut the tofu (you want firm or extra firm for this recipe) into bite-sized cubes and roll them in flour.
 The flour will give them a nice and crispy shell after they’re fried.

-Then you simply fry the tofu cubes on all sides until they’re golden brown and crispy and then heat the sauce in a saucepan until it thickens a bit and turns translucent.
+Then you fry the tofu cubes in vegetable oil on all sides until they’re golden brown and crispy.
+The last step is to heat the sauce in a saucepan until it thickens a bit and turns translucent.